20087611/moblie-app-assignment-one/README.md

-README.md for Product App
+README.md for NanasTea App

 Introduction
-Welcome to the Product App, a simple and efficient application for managing products in a store.
+Welcome to the Waterford NanasTea App, a simple and efficient application for managing products stock in a store.
 This application allows users to add, update, search, list, and delete product entries.
 It's built using Kotlin and TornadoFX, providing a user-friendly graphical interface for easy navigation and interaction.

-How to Use the App
+How to Use the NanasTea App
 Getting Started
-To start using the Product App, you need to have Java and Kotlin installed on your machine.
+To start using the NanasTea App, you need to have Java and Kotlin installed on your machine.
 Clone the repository to your local machine to begin.

 Features
 Add Product: Allows users to add new products to the store.